Yuriy Tyutyunnyk: Early years

-Yuriy Tyutyunnyk was born on 20 April 1891 to a peasant family, former serfs Yosyp and Maryna, in the village of Budyshche, near Kyiv.
-His older cousins Levko and Ananiy Shevchenkos were one of the organizers of the Free Cossacks, later joining the UPSR.
+Yuriy Tyutyunnyk was born on 20 April 1891, to a peasant family, former serfs Yosyp and Maryna, in the village of Budyshche, near Kyiv.
+His older cousins, Levko and Ananiy Shevchenkos were the organizers of the Free Cossacks, later joining the UPSR.
 Only five out of nine children in his family reached adulthood.
-Tyutyunnyk finished primary education at the village school and later an agrarian school in Uman.
+Tyutyunnyk finished his primary education at the village school and later at an agrarian school in Uman.
 He was married and had two daughters.

 Military service in World War I

 Tyutyunnyk was drafted into the Imperial Russian Army in 1913 and initially served in the 6th Siberian battalion in Vladivostok.
 With the outbreak of World War I, in 1914 he became a non-commissioned officer and was wounded during the Battle of Lodz, in Poland in October of that year.
 For his recovery Tyutyunnyk was transferred to a reserve regiment in Kremenchuk.
 Upon recovery, he came back to the 6th battalion which at that time was fighting near the Lake Narach (today in Belarus).

 Later Tyutyunnyk was offered command of the 6th Siberian battalion by the regimental command, but because he was interested in military strategy, the army suggested he undertake formal military studies.
 Tyutyunnyk successfully took entrance tests to the 1st Kyiv gymnasium, but soon he was sent to the Caucasus where he finished a military school in Gori (today in Georgia).
 After completing his studies, he was again offered command of the 6th battalion, which was still actively fighting during the war.
 Tyutyunnyk was wounded a second time, and after recuperating, he was sent to Simferopol, where he joined the 32nd Auxiliary battalion.